Olwiba/BeepBoopBot/README.md

 * Sean
 * Vai

-### MVC

-### Immutable (Stretch)

 ## Information for the team

-Each team member is to install standardJS (npm i standard -g) and standard-format (npm i standard-format -g).
+Each team member is to install standardJS (npm i standard -g).
 Run standard (linter) with 'standard'.
 It checks all of the files in your current dir for formatting and linting problems and prints a list of problems.
 Fix the problems before pushing to github.
-You can also run 'standard-format -w', which usually automatically fixes most of the errors.
+You can also run 'standard --fix', which automatically fixes most of the errors.

 Sublime and Atom packages available.
 See https://github.com/feross/standard and https://www.npmjs.com/package/standard-format for details.
 Ask Miles if you have installation problems.